 SME AI Hiring Index · Report #1 · Baseline edition · June 2026

-1. Only 9% of the ads came directly from SMEs
+1. Four of the 45 ads came directly from SMEs

 The four SME-flagged advertisers were a passive fire protection contractor, a family-owned appliance distributor, a two-site car dealership, and a mid-tier professional-services firm sitting just under the 200-staff line.
 Four different industries, and all four made the same move: ask one hire to cover an entire technology function.

-A small count in the ads is not a sign small businesses are behind on AI.
+A small count in the ads is not a sign small businesses are behind on AI — a job ad is a hiring decision, not a measure of what a business is already doing.
 The four we did see describe their needs with total precision of the role's goals, such as quote preparation, invoicing, automating job handover, generating write-ups and handover documentation, reducing double-handling.
 These ads are also prescriptive on expected AI tools (ChatGPT, Copilot, Claude), indicating existing familiarity with available tools.
 What an SME ad leaves out (e.g. committee language, "centre of excellence", named specialist roles, big budgets) reflects how a lean business buys.
 They are seeking one trusted person, not a department.
-The existence of only a few dedicated SME AI ads is a fact about the hiring channel, and now there's a baseline to track it.

 2. SMEs don't post "AI Engineer"